“And Simon, don’t be a jerk.”

 I was thinking, Perfect, I’m stuck in a room with a bunch of crazies, but I smiled and stuck my hand out, “Good to meet you Simon, you sound like you have a lot in common with my kid brother.”

 Andrew was standing next to me, nodding his head and grinning, completely missing my jab at him and his new hero.

 I turned back to Jesus, “If this is a recruiting drive for the new Maccabees, I think I’m in the wrong place.
 I’m really not interested in a revolution.
 I’m just a fisherman, love my life and love my wife and have no interest in politics or rebellion.”

 “I know who you are Simon, and I know your heart.
-You’re not nearly as blasé as you pretend you are.
+You’re not nearly as blasé as you pretend to be.
 You just need to find your passion.
 Let’s chat while your brother and the others plot the overthrow of the empire”

 I could see I wasn’t the only one who embraced sarcasm as my friend.
 “Jesus, I don’t know what Andrew told you about me, but seriously ‘not interested’ would be an understatement.
 So, I’ll let you and your band of merry men get back to whatever you were talking about and leave you to it.”

 “I guess nobody has ever said; I wonder; what is Simon really thinking?, have they?”

 The carpenter nodded toward the others, “They think all they have to do is rid Israel of Rome and everything will come up roses, but Rome’s not the problem any more than the Babylonians were, it goes way deeper than that.
 They don’t know it yet, but the movement I’m calling them to will be greater than Rome will ever be.
 And it won’t happen because of swords and bloodshed.”

 “Simon, you need to ask yourself, are you content to spend your life catching fish or do you want to change the world?
 Whatever you decide, the choice will be yours and yours alone.”